 Immediately after 1966, Geoff was an internationally renowned striker and goalscorer and was named in the squad to defend the World Cup in Mexico in 1970.
 He scored the only goal of England's opening game against Romania and England progressed to the quarter finals, where once again they faced West Germany.
 Geoff played a part in a goal for Peters which put England 2-0 up, but the Germans forced their way back and won 3-2 after extra time.

-Geoff's England career ended the same year with yet another game against West Germany, in the qualification stages for the 1972 European Championships, which England lost.
-He had won 49 caps and scored 24 goals, currently putting him 11th in the all-time England scorers' list.
+Geoff's England career ended with yet another game against West Germany, in the qualification stages for the 1972 European Championships, which England lost.
+He had won 49 caps and scored 24 goals.

 Sir Geoff Hurst MBE secured a unique place in the history of football in 1966 when he became the first and, for more than 56 years, the only player to score a hat-trick in a World Cup Final.